 Since 2015, Sally has been a founding member, general secretary and resident artist at FRANK, the Frankston Regional Artisans NetworK, an entirely volunteer run not for profit organisation providing affordable studio spaces, gallery hire, workshops, mentoring, and other holistic services to the local community.

 Art in the Community

-Sally is a firm believer in using the arts as a form of therapy with people of all ages, abilities and backgrounds, and has volunteered and facilitated workshops in community centres, aged care, child care and mental healthcare facilities since 2006
+Sally is a firm believer in the benefits of using art therapeutically with people of all ages, abilities and backgrounds, and has been volunteering and facilitating creative workshops in community centres, aged care, child care and mental healthcare facilities since 2006